ActianCorp/or62demos/README.md

 The unloaddb does not support Enterprise Access.
 An Ingres DBMS must be used to reload the database.

 ## 4.0 Using reload.bat
-Install the or62demos database using the reload.batscript.
+Install the or62demos database using the `reload.bat` script.

 To install OpenROAD

 1. Before you install the or62demos database do the following
     * Create a vnode called **remotehost** that will be needed by the or62demos applications
-    * Create the **remotehost::or62demkos** database
+    * Create the **remotehost::or62demos** database
-    * Confirm that the command **sql remotehost::or62demkos** can be successfully used to access the database.
+    * Confirm that the command **sql remotehost::or62demos** can be successfully used to access the database.
     * Install the latest OR 6.2 Patch.
 These demos have been tested with patch **p14811**.
 This patch (or a later one can be obtained from Actian ESD).
 If no patch is installed, then crashes in the OpenROAD 6.2 runtime will happen.
 2. Unzip the file **openroad-6.20.15049-win-x86-p14865-a.zip** into temp directory, for example, **c:\temp**.
 3. An **openroad-6.20.15049-win-x86-or62demos_install-a** directory will be created in this temp location.
 For example: